thenativeweb/roboter/README.md

 ### The `release` task

 This task publishes your project.
-Before publishing it, the task also runs the code analysis and the tests, and checks whether your Git repositoriy is up-to-date.
+Before publishing it, the task also runs the code analysis and the tests, checks license compatibility, and checks whether your Git repositoriy is up-to-date.
 Additionally, it updates the TOC of your `README.md` file, if the [`generate-toc`](#the-generate-toc-task) task has been set up appropriately.

 To run this task use the following command.